 Zapier vs Make: Which Automation Platform Wins?

-Best for: Marketing teams, e-commerce operations, and growing startups that need reliable integrations with popular tools and don't want to code.- strengths
+| Best For | Marketing teams, e-commerce operations, and growing startups that need reliable integrations with popular tools and don't want to code. | Developers, technical product teams, and cost-conscious startups willing to spend time on setup to avoid Zapier's pricing scale. |

 - 5,000+ app integrations—covers nearly every SaaS tool you'll use